itihon/file-tree-view/README.md

 - [ ] drag and drop
 - [ ] context menu
 - [ ] icons for specific file types
-- [ ] loading the first level of file system, and then loading every additional folder level by clicking on it
+- [x] loading the first level of file system, and then loading every additional folder level by clicking on it (possible with the expande/collabse events)
 - [ ] fs adapter that reflects file system state
 - [ ] sorting on [x]load, on [ ]adding content, on [ ]file/folder creation
+- [x] remember expanded child folders when a parent folder gets cleared

 ## Issues